Andy Morgan/Aston Martin

 Automation will no doubt have an increasing role here.
 Focus on workflow is already ongoing, but it’s also proving valuable for Aston Martin’s approach to order management.
 O’Connor explains that while there’s a 12-week “frozen period” before production, customers can make changes up until that point, sometimes even after.
 Last-minute changes can be managed more cost-effectively, enabling the business to maintain its customer experience and commitment to individuality.

-Managing resources efficiently is fundamental and sustainability is now accelerating to the forefront of Aston Martin’s strategy, with the luxury carmaker aiming to meet the rising environmental expectations of its customers and regulators alike.
+Managing resources efficiently is fundamental, and sustainability is now accelerating to the forefront of Aston Martin’s strategy, with the luxury carmaker aiming to meet the rising environmental expectations of its customers and regulators alike.
 The company’s Racing Green initiative sets ambitious targets to reduce its environmental footprint across every stage of production, from supply chain logistics to vehicle manufacturing.
 So, will Infor help?

 “That’s the intention,” says O’Connor, adding that having just finished the Infor implementation, he can now turn his attention to sustainability measures to track resource use, emissions and efficiencies.

-He was keen to point out that sustainability for Aston Martin is not just about ticking regulatory boxes but reshaping the brand’s future to appeal to environmentally conscious buyers who expect luxury without compromising on sustainability.
+He is keen to point out that sustainability for Aston Martin is not just about ticking regulatory boxes but reshaping the brand’s future to appeal to environmentally conscious buyers who expect luxury without compromising on sustainability.

-The inference from O’Connor was that previously the systems were in no position to help with tracking that sort of data.
+The inference from O’Connor is that previously the systems were in no position to help with tracking that sort of data.
 In many respects, Infor has opened up a new world for Aston Martin, giving it oversight of its operations and an ability to manage products, parts and processes in fine detail.

 It’s a new world for such an iconic, traditional sports car brand, and Aston Martin has certainly been brave in firmly planting its IT transformation flag early.
 As O’Connor says, it can now focus more confidently on its core abilities of building and marketing luxury cars.
 It’s less shaken, but definitely more stirred.